DevMa7e1/CommandLineTunes/README.md

 | --fade-time < milliseconds > | Milliseconds of fade between songs       |
 ## General information
 This software is written in C++.
 For audio playback, it uses the Miniaudio library.
+## How to install
+### Linux:
+Steps:
+1. Download the install.sh script - `wget https://raw.githubusercontent.com/DevMa7e1/CommandLineTunes/refs/heads/main/install.sh`
+2. Chmod the script - `chmod +x install.sh`
+3. Run the script as root - `sudo ./install.sh`

+Done!
+Now you can just run the `cltunes` command in a terminal and start using CommandLineTunes.
+To get more information on how to use CommandLineTunes, check out the **How to use** section.
+### Windows:
+Steps:
+1. Download the install.bat script from [here](https://raw.githubusercontent.com/DevMa7e1/CommandLineTunes/refs/heads/main/install.bat) (hit ctrl+s on the page)
+2. In the Windows Start Menu search bar, type cmd
+3. Click on run as administrator
+4. Drag the install.bat script into the cmd window
+5. Hit enter
+6. Restart

+Done!
+Now you can just run the `cltunes` command in a terminal and start using CommandLineTunes.
+To get more information on how to use CommandLineTunes, check out the **How to use** section.
+## How to use
+CommandLineTunes plays every audio file in a folder in alphabetical order.
+If you want to make a "playlist", just copy the audio files you want in that "playlist" in an empty folder.

+To start playing the audio files, just open a terminal, navigate to that directory and run the `cltunes` command.
 ## How to build
 ### Linux:
 Steps: